 This year I’ve decided to try to use vertical space in the garden.
-My tomato plants in particular, tend to get pretty wild and sprawl across the pathways and tangle up their vines making it difficult for sunlight to reach inside each bush and ripen all of the fruit.
+My tomato plants, in particular, tend to get pretty wild and sprawl across the pathways and tangle up their vines making it difficult for sunlight to reach inside each bush and ripen all of the fruit.
 While determinate tomatoes only grow 3-4 feet tall, my indeterminates can get as tall as 10 feet if I had the space.
 Last year I didn’t do much pruning of the tomatoes and also did a poor job of staking them.
 The result was 15 pounds of green tomatoes that didn’t have time to ripen before frost.
 This year I plan to prune and stake my large variety, heirloom, indeterminate tomatoes so I will hopefully have fewer fruits but they will actually ripen.
 What I prefer are the juicy, sweet, and red tomatoes!

-Since the PVC is 5 feet tall and the tomatoes can grow much taller than that, I opted to cut the fencing at 6 feet in length.
+Since the PVC is 5 feet tall and the tomatoes can grow much taller than that, I opted to cut the fencing to 6 feet in length.
 I didn’t want it to be so tall that I would need a ladder to pick tomatoes.
-I cut two sections that were each 6 feet long and stood them up in the bed and then used zip ties to attach it to the top bar of PVC.
-Once that was held in place, I used more zip ties to attach the fencing to the side PVC pieces and tied the two pieces of fence together in the middle until everything was secure.
+I cut two sections that were each 6 feet long and stood them up in the bed and then used zip ties to attach them to the top bar of PVC.
+Once that was held in place, I used more zip ties to attach the fencing to the side PVC pieces and tied the two pieces offense together in the middle until everything was secure.

 I planted two tomato plants in each bed and made sure they were snug against the trellis in the center of the bed.
 I used vegetable ties to tie the main stem of each plant to the trellis.
 I trimmed away some of the lower leaves so there was nothing touching the soil.